kubeflow/kfp-tekton/README.md

 * Upload the compiled Tekton YAML to KFP engine (API and UI), and run end to end with logging and artifacts tracking enabled.

 For more details about the project please follow this detailed [blog post](https://developer.ibm.com/blogs/kubeflow-pipelines-with-tekton-and-watson/).
+For latest information and supported offerings, please follow the [Kubeflow Pipelines on Tekton 1.0 release blog](https://developer.ibm.com/blogs/kubeflow-pipelines-and-tekton-advances-data-workloads/).
 Additionally, look at these [slides](https://www.slideshare.net/AnimeshSingh/kubeflow-pipelines-with-tekton-236769976) as well as this [deep dive presentation](https://www.youtube.com/watch?v=AYIeNtXLT_k) for demos.